gjoeckel/otter/README.md

 See `project-rules.md` → "Terminal Selection Matrix" for the canonical rules and `Appendix A: Command Reference` for full commands.

 For automation/agents:
-- Use Git Bash for all git commands and keep multi-step flows in a single session.
+- Use Git Bash for all commands and keep multi-step flows in a single session.
-- Avoid invoking Git Bash via PowerShell wrappers to prevent quoting/PSReadLine issues.
+- All scripts are now Bash-based for cross-platform compatibility.
 - Always pass `-m` or `-F .commitmsg` for commits to avoid editor prompts.

 ---